8-year-old girl randomly shot one year ago pushes for peace in Kansas City

-KANSAS CITY, Mo — An 8-year-old Kansas City girl is asking for peace in her city.
+KANSAS CITY, Mo.
+(WDAF) – An 8-year-old Kansas City girl is asking for peace in her city.

 She was randomly shot one year ago while riding in a car.
 Now, she and her mother say they want to see an end to violent crime.